SMTG-Bham/galore/paper.md

 clear that the broadening plays a very significant role in interpretation, often merging multiple peaks into a single visible peak with a different energy value.
+The other processing step is the weighting of contributions by their photoionisation cross-sections.
+Data is included for some standard energy values, from tabulated ab initio calculations.[@Yeh1985] This determines the different shapes observed in the valence band edge when examined with different x-ray sources.

 ## Galore